 Delegators are people who can participate in the network by delegating stakes to Indexers.
 In this way, people who don’t want to run their own nodes can still contribute to the network and earn GRT, as they receive a portion of the query fees and indexing rewards of the Indexers they have delegated to.
 Delegators have to pay a 0.5% fee every time they delegate.

-Benefits of using The Graph Protocol
+What are the Benefits of using The Graph Protocol?

 DApp developers typically have to choose between performance and decentralization, but The Graph eliminates this problem when it comes to data queries.
 By using relevant subgraphs, dApps are able to easily retrieve the blockchain data they need without having to rely on a centralized data provider.